Stocks slip on virus fears, U.S. yields continue to climb

-NEW YORK (Reuters) - Stocks came off record highs on Monday partly on caution over rising coronavirus cases globally while elevated Treasury yields continued to support the dollar, which touched its highest in two and a half weeks against a basket of peers.
+NEW YORK (Reuters) - Stocks came off record highs on Monday partly on caution over rising coronavirus cases globally while elevated Treasury yields continued to support the dollar, which touched its highest since December against a basket of peers.

 Worldwide coronavirus cases surpassed 90 million on Monday, according to a Reuters tally.